Flow, the blockchain for open worlds

-In their first incarnation, smart contract platforms were designed such that contract code could never be changed after it is released.
-This is the most straightforward method to achieve the goal: If the code can’t be changed, even by the original authors, you clearly don’t need to trust the authors after the code is launched.
+In their first incarnation, smart contract platforms were designed such that contract code could never be changed once released.
+Immutability is the most straightforward method to demonstrate to potential users of publicly runnable blockchain code that it can be trusted; if the code can’t be changed, even by the original authors, you know definitively what the running the code will be doing when invoked.

 Unfortunately, software is hard to get right the first time.
 There are no shortage of examples of smart contracts that – even with incredibly talented teams and motivated communities – had subtle problems that led to a massive loss of funds.

-Many developers have expressed the desire to fix or improve a smart contract after it has been deployed, and several have gone to a lot of time and trouble to build some mechanism into their smart contract to allow for upgrades or migrations.
-But having each developer “roll their own” mechanism for upgradability adds complexity, and makes those smart contracts harder to trust.
+Many developers have expressed the desire to fix or improve a smart contract after it has been deployed, and developers have gone to a lot of time and trouble to build mechanisms to allow for upgrades or migrations, using proxy contracts and similar patterns.
+However, having each developer “roll their own” mechanism for upgradability adds complexity, and makes those smart contracts harder to trust.

 From the standpoint of end users, the speed of a blockchain is most practically measured by the time it takes before they (or their client software) can be confident their transaction is permanently included in the chain.
 This is commonly referred to as “finality”.
 In Bitcoin, most people define finality as six block confirmations which can take more than an hour.
 Ethereum improves on this by achieving probabilistic finality after about 6 minutes.